diem/dip/lips/lip-2.md

 ## Resource `Capability`

-Privileges are extracted in to capabilities.
-Capabilities hold / the account address that they were extracted from (i.e. tagged or "tainted").
+Privileges are extracted into capabilities.
+Capabilities hold the account address that they were extracted from (i.e. tagged or "tainted").
 Capabilities can then only be restored to the account from which they were extracted.